 Again, it wouldn’t have any bearing on my vote, it’s simply my own preference.

-Of course nobody asks a student to perform in a tuxedo or a evening dress … but to be well dressed is never a mistake.
+Of course, nobody asks a student to perform in a tuxedo or an evening dress … but to be well dressed is never a mistake.

 It is also advisable not to tune for too long on stage ... and not to turn the violin away from the jury ... or too much towards the jury.

 The F-holes of the violin should always look towards the jury members.